Azure/azure-functions-openapi-extension/docs/azure-functions-v1-support.md

 ...
 ```

-By doing so, this Function app is now able to generate the Open API definition document on-the-fly.
+By doing so, this Function app is now able to generate the OpenAPI definition document on-the-fly.
 However, it won't work as expected because there is no business logic implemented.

 ## Add Functions Proxy ##